Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/16_Bluetooth.rst

 BT Config example demonstrates how to transfer SSID profile from Mobile Phone to device.

-For more information, please refer to **UM0201 Ameba Common BT Application User Manual EN.pdf**.

 This section illustrates how to build and run BT examples in our SDK, including GCC and IAR environment.